Skip to main content

 • Completely divesting from oil, gas, weapons, and ammunition;

-• Providing our residency program free of charge, and paying stipends for fellowship programs;
+• Providing our residency program free of charge, and paying stipends for BIPOC residents (all residents will receive a stipend starting in 2025);

-• Asking white staff, board, residents, and fellows to acknowledge their privilege, to engage in conversations about race and allyship; and to do this work without requesting assistance, validation, or unpaid emotional labor from BIPOC;
+• Asking white staff, board, residents, and fellows to acknowledge their privilege, to engage in conversations about race, ethnicity and allyship; and to do this work without requesting assistance, validation, or unpaid emotional labor from BIPOC;

 • Paying artists and community members to co-design, lead, and participate in our public programming;